Miss Nobody (1926 film)

-Miss Nobody is a 1926 silent film drama produced and distributed by First National Pictures and directed by Lambert Hillyer.
-The film is based on a short story by Tiffany Wells called "Shebo"; the likely feminine pronunciation of hobo.
-The stars of the film were Anna Q. Nilsson and Walter Pidgeon, then in a very early role in his career.
+Miss Nobody is a 1926 American silent drama film produced and distributed by First National Pictures and directed by Lambert Hillyer.
+The film is based on a short story by Tiffany Wells titled "Shebo"; the likely feminine pronunciation of hobo.
+The stars of the film were Anna Q. Nilsson and Walter Pidgeon, then in an early role in his career.
 The plot of this film bears a striking resemblance to Beggars of Life, made two years later at Paramount.

-Synopsis
+Plot

 The father of an heiress dies broke leaving her destitute without inheritance.
-She falls in with a group of hobos traveling incognito cross country dressed as a man.
+She falls in with a group of hobos, and she travels incognito cross country dressed as a man.